 Repeat 9 more times.

-• One person holds or restrains the dog while another person tosses the toy into a location that it is difficult to find.
-If you cannot find a place with this access such as tall grass, a forest, or similar, you can pretend to hide it in multiple places, have a second person toss from farther away, or toss the toy, then move the dog behind an object and pick the toy up, etc. Get creative for your area.
+Hold or restrain the dog while you or another person tosses the toy into a location that it is difficult to find.
+If you don’t have access to tall grass, forested area, or something similar, you can still improvise.
+Pretend to hide the toy in different spots, have a second person toss it from farther away, or throw the toy and then briefly move the dog behind an object so you can pick it up and “hide” it again.
+Get creative with what your environment allows.

 Release the dog without saying anything and remain silent and stationary until the dog has found a toy or searched for 2 minutes.
 After 2 minutes, you can help the dog look for the toy if needed.